If you run a construction business and want to get the most from your projects, putting the customers first is vital.

 You can then reference our software before the sales meeting to learn what approach makes sense for the client.
 Also, bringing up needs the client mentioned in the early parts of the sales process shows you care enough to pay attention to the details, and clients will notice.

-Bring the notes you generated with our business management software to your initial consultation with your client.
+Bring the notes you generated with our business process management software to your initial consultation with your client.
 This information allows you to engage the client in a way that improves your odds of closing the sale, and the client will have an enjoyable experience.

 It is also essential you take notes during the meeting and record the things your client likes and does not like.
 You talk about pricing and your client’s budget during this stage, and addressing any issues that come up is crucial if you want to move forward without unneeded complications.

 Ask whether the client has a specific day they would like you to begin working on the construction project.
-You can use 2our business management software to review your schedule and check crew availability.
+You can use our business process management software to review your schedule and check crew availability.
 Before moving forward, go over each part of the process so that your client knows what to expect.

 Managing expectations from the start is critical if you do not want to disappoint your client down the road.
 Some companies exaggerate their abilities to earn the contract, but that is not always the smart move.
 Doing so gets you the deal but upsets your client over the long term.
 Instead, it is better to sell yourself a little short and then surprise your client with outstanding quality when you complete the project.